devopsdays/devopsdays-web/content/events/2021-aarhus/welcome.md

    {{< event_logo >}}
 </div>

-Due to the COVID-19 situation, we rescheduled the event from June 2020 to February 3-4, 2021.
+Due to the COVID-19 situation, we rescheduled the event from June 2020 to the fall of 2021.
 We will automatically postpone your ticket to these dates, unless you prefer a full refund of course.

 <div class = "row">
   <div class = "col-md-2">